 Rincon Post-Maria Sampling: Empowering the community to monitor water quality and protect their health in post-storm conditions

-In Puerto Rico, a complete lack of any government-run water quality monitoring since Hurricane Maria pummeled the island in September has been a rallying call-to-action for the Rincón Chapter’s Blue Water Task Force.
-Although the Surfrider volunteers are experiencing the same difficult conditions that the rest of the island are exposed to - no electricity or sanitation, limited phone & internet connections, transportation & drinking water challenges- by banding together with other local groups they’ve been able to restart their water testing program, empowering the local community to generate their own information on the safety of recreational waters and sources of drinking water.
+In Puerto Rico, the failure of the government to provide adequate water quality information to severely impacted communities since Hurricane Maria pummeled the island in September has been a rallying call-to-action for the Rincón Chapter’s Blue Water Task Force.
+Although the Surfrider volunteers are experiencing the same difficult conditions that the rest of the island are exposed to - no electricity, limited phone & internet connections, transportation & drinking water challenges- by banding together with other local groups they’ve been able to restart their water testing program, empowering the local community to generate their own information on the safety of recreational waters and sources of drinking water.

 The Chapter would not be able to accomplish this task without the cooperation and assistance they’ve been receiving from the RBC Maria Relief Center and the Costa Salud Health Center.
 The chapter is currently receiving package deliveries and shipments at the RBC Maria Relief Center as their office was severely damaged by the storm.
 Water test results are posted on Center’s community message board and chapter BWTF lead, Steve Tamar frequently stops by to recruit volunteers willing to help out with the testing.
 The Costa Salud Health Center is providing lab space with the necessary access to dependable electricity which is necessary for running the lab equipment.